But I find that natural orbitals are not copied from cas_wfn into scf_wfn. How to make a successful copy?

 Thanks for your quick response.
 Yes, this was valid in PSI4 1.3.2, and I did not need to copy orbitals since fchk() can be used for detci at that time.

 What I want is the CASSCF natural orbitals to be written in Alpha MO coefficients in a .fch(k) file.
-I donβt need the occupation numbers and CASSCF density.
+I don’t need the occupation numbers and CASSCF density.

-You say, βI find that natural orbitals are not copied from cas_wfn into scf_wfn.β They should be copied.
+You say, “I find that natural orbitals are not copied from cas_wfn into scf_wfn.”
+They should be copied.
 How do you know this?
 Do you know this by looking at the FCHK file, or by looking at the cas_wfn object?

 I know this by visualizing orbitals in FCHK file.
 I find that the orbitals in newly generated .fch file are the same as the CASSCF initial orbitals I provided (initial orbitals are read in and stored in scf_wfn.Ca).
 An example is attached:

-00-h2o_cc-pVDZ_1.5_uhf_gvb4_CASSCF.inp is just the PSI4 input file.
-00-h2o_cc-pVDZ_1.5_uhf_gvb4_CASSCF.out is the output.
-00-h2o_cc-pVDZ_1.5_uhf_uno_asrot2gvb4_s.A file contains the CASSCF initial orbitals.
 00-h2o_cc-pVDZ_1.5_uhf_uno_asrot2gvb4_s.fch is the original .fch file which holds CASSCF initial orbitals.
 The *.A file is actually generated via fch2psi 00-h2o_cc-pVDZ_1.5_uhf_uno_asrot2gvb4_s.fch.

 After running this example, a file named 00-h2o_cc-pVDZ_1.5_uhf_gvb4_CASSCF_NO.fch will be generated.
 I find that orbitals in this newly generated .fch file are the same as those orbitals in original .fch file.
 I know this is not normal or correct because I can use other quantum chemistry packages to produce correct CASSCF natural orbitals.
 Besides, one can utilize his/her chemical intuition that CASSCF natural orbitals are delocalized (but my provided initial orbitals are localized).